Sculptor Group: Members

 The object names used in the above table differ from the names used by Karachentsev and collaborators.
 NGC, IC, UGC, and PGC numbers have been used when possible to allow for easier referencing.

 Field galaxies

-The irregular galaxy NGC 55, the spiral galaxy NGC 300, and their companion galaxies have been considered by many researchers to be part of this group.
+The irregular galaxy NGC 55, the spiral galaxy NGC 300, and their companion galaxies have been considered by many researchers to be part of the Sculptor Group or LGG 4.
+LGG 4 is classified to have at least 7 members, which are NGC 55, NGC 7793, NGC 300, ESO 349-31, ESO 351-30, ESO 295-29 and ESO 352-2.
 However, recent distance measurements to these and other galaxies in the same region of the sky show that NGC 55, NGC 300, and their companions may simply be foreground galaxies that are physically unassociated with the Sculptor Group.
 The galaxies NGC 24 and NGC 45 are located in the vicinity of the Sculptor Group, but are now considered background objects.